Patryck Lanza

-Patryck Lanza dos Reis (born 18 January 2003), known as Patryck Lanza or simply Patryck, is a Brazilian professional footballer who plays as a left-back for Campeonato Brasileiro Série A club São Paulo.
+Patryck Lanza dos Reis (born 18 January 2003), known as Patryck Lanza or simply Patryck, is a Brazilian professional footballer who plays as a left-back for Campeonato Brasileiro Série B club Juventude, on loan from São Paulo.

 On 9 August 2022, he was considered by the CBF as one of the young Brazilian players with the possibility of becoming a FIFA World Player of the Year.

+Club career

+Promoted to the first team in 2022, Lanza played as a substitute in subsequent seasons.
+In 2025, a deal with Pafos FC was announced, but ultimately fell through.
+In 2026, he signed on loan with Juventude.